lizard-lang/crucible/README.md

 Modern AI web interfaces treat your architecture, proprietary algorithms, and architectural brainstorming as telemetry.
 Crucible treats it as a liability that must be contained.

+I'm working on Crucible first to speed up the development of the Lizard Compiler.

 ## 🔒 Security & The "Melt" Philosophy
 An LLM context window is the most high-fidelity psychological and intellectual fingerprint a developer can generate.
 Crucible is built on the philosophy that your chat history is a diary, and it deserves uncompromising security.